ljacqu/AuthMe_integration_demo/README.md

   // other initializations...

   if (getServer().getPluginManager().isPluginEnabled("AuthMe")) {
-    // it's safe to get AuthMe's NewAPI instance, and so forth... getServer().getPluginManager().registerEvents(new AuthMeListener(), this);
+    // it's safe to get AuthMe's AuthMeApi instance, and so forth... getServer().getPluginManager().registerEvents(new AuthMeListener(), this);
     authMeHook.initializeHook();
   }